petervdalton/PrestigeWorldwide/README.md

 This is the home page for Visitors & Leads to start a conversation with the Prestige Team.

-Those lucky enough to already be registered, log in and see what how Worldwide we really are!
+Those lucky enough to already be registered, log in <a href="https://petervdalton.github.io/PrestigeWorldwiders/">PRESTIGE</a> and see how Worldwide we really are.

 <script>
   window.intercomSettings = {